 Who we are

-Hackett & Dabbs LLP is owned and operated by Lorna Hackett and David Dabbs
+Hackett & Dabbs LLP was founded by Lorna Hackett and David Dabbs in 2017.
+It is owned and operated by Lorna Hackett and Alexander Horne.

 Lorna Hackett (formerly Elliott) is a barrister called in 2003, who has conducted numerous high profile cases in recent years.